home-assistant/home-assistant.io/source/_components/binary_sensor.insteon_plm.markdown

 ha_version: 0.39
 ---

-The `insteon_plm` sensor platform lets you control your sensors through an INSTEON PowerLinc Modem (PLM) device connected directly to your system on a USB or serial port.
+The `insteon_plm` binary sensor platform lets you control your sensors through an INSTEON PowerLinc Modem (PLM) device connected directly to your system on a USB or serial port.
 To add support, set up the primary [insteon_plm] component.